 As suggested by Natoli et al. (2004), the divergence of inshore WNA populations could have occurred for a variety of reasons including founder events from pelagic populations with subsequent philopatry.
-Without genetic input from other sources, small isolated populations are prone to
+Without genetic input from other sources, small isolated populations are prone to the effects of genetic drift diverging from the parental population and losing genetic diversity over time (Lacy 1987).
+On the other hand, differences in resource use could lead to assortative mating or ecological separation resulting in genetic differentiation (Hoelzel 1998).

 Table 7.
-Pairwise $F{ST}$ (lower diagonal) and $\Phi{ST}$ (upper diagonal) of Tursiops truncatus by ocean basins
+Pairwise F{ST} (lower diagonal) and Φ{ST} (upper diagonal) of Tursiops truncatus by ocean basins